vickitran/twittermining_canadaelxn/README.md

 python streamSentiment.py &
 python plotSentiment.py &

+Note you must have your own twitter credentials to access API.
+Please see https://dev.twitter.com/oauth.

 # Conclusion
 In comparision to the official CBC polls, the sentiment plot produces a general pattern that loosely aligns with the polls.
 The application can determine the current sentiment of users, especially during active times such as a debate or political campaigning event.
 As a result, Twitter can be used as a valuable resource to determine the current opinions of Canadians on the different parties and the effects on the outcome of the upcoming election.